chengwang86/temp/webserving.md

 You can login in as the admin user (username: admin; password: admin1234), or register as a new user with a valid email address (Gmail does not work).
 You can also create your own contents, invite friends, or chat with others.
 Enjoy!

 Note that in this example, all the user data and contents are stored on the mysql_server container, which would be gone after you restart the mysql_server.
-With a later version of vIC, we will improve this example and allow attaching disk volume to the mysql_server container and persist your data to the volume.
+With a later version of vSphere Integrated Container Engine, we will improve this example and allow attaching disk volume to the mysql_server container and persist your data to the volume.